IgniparousTempest/IgniparousTempest.github.io/_posts/2018-04-30-Whatsapp-Message-Analysis.md

 - moment-js
 ---

 This tool processes your conversation log from WhatsApp to give you some interesting insights, see the [bottom](#how-to-use-this-tool) of the page for help.
-It is all preocessed locally in JavaScript, so your messages are perfectly safe :) That said, JavaScript is a bit slow, so it may take a while.
+It is all processed locally in JavaScript, so your messages are perfectly safe :) That said, JavaScript is a bit slow, so it may take a while.
 You may examine the source code [here]({{ site.baseurl }}/assets/js/whatsapp-processor.js), be kind it is poorly optimised.

 <fieldset id="log-type-group">
   <legend>Select a Log Type: </legend>